DUNE/p3s/documents/src/JOB.md

 date > $MYFILE
 ```
 It is important that the path /home/p3s/my_executable.sh is readable and executable for other users,
 otherwise the system won't be able to run it.

-* Describe a job.
-Job description in p3s is done using a fairly simple JSON format (more on that below).
-It contains a reference to an executable and the environment in which to run.
+For example, in **lxplus** it is optimally placed
+in the "public" subdirectory in your account which is on AFS and is open to public.

 * Use a dedicated client ("job.py") to submit this job description to the server which will then orchestrate its execution
 * Monitor the progress of jobs using a P3S Web page
 * Browse and use the output files produced by jobs